CyberHansel/DNS/README.txt

 # DNS
 ## NSLOOKUP

-$ nslookup example.com                           #requests data about DNS server.
+$ nslookup example.com                           #requests data about domain google.com and shows from which DNS server.
 $ nslookup 140.1.1.200.in-addr.arpa              #Looks for PTR record for ip address 200.1.1.140 !!!
 (IP in PTR is Reverse)
 $ nslookup -type=PTR 140.1.1.200.in-addr.arpa    #I think it's same command as previous.